 Section 1.
 Officers

-a.
-The Officers of the FoDSCL shall consist of a President, Vice President, Secretary, and Treasurer.
+- The Officers of the Friends shall consist of a President, Vice President, Secretary and Treasurer.
 This shall comprise the Executive Committee.

-b.
-Nominees for office and Officers of FoDSCL must maintain status as a Member in Good Standing of FoDSCL.
+- Nominees for office and Officers of the Friends must maintain membership in the Friends.

 Section 2.
 Officer Elections and Terms

-d.
-Nominees may be suggested by the Executive Committee, the Board of Directors (“Board”), Members, and/or a Nominating Committee created by the Board.
+- Nominees may be suggested by the Board, Members, and/or a Nominating Committee created by the Board.

-f.
-Officers shall be elected by a majority ballot vote of Members in attendance at the Annual Member Meeting.
+- Officers shall be elected by a majority vote of Members in attendance at the Annual Member Meeting.
 If there is but one (1) nominee for any office, the election for that office may be by voice vote.
-If there is but one (1) nominee for all offices, the slate may be elected by voice acclamation.
+If there is but one (1) nominee for each of the offices, the slate may be elected by voice acclamation.

-g.
-Term of office is two (2) years beginning the first of the month following the election each year and may be staggered so that half of the Officers are elected in even years and half in odd years.
+- Term of office is two (2) years beginning the first of the month following the election each year and maybe staggered so that half of the Officers are elected in even years and a half in odd years.
+Officer term begins the date a person accepts the office.

 Section 3.
 Vacancies